iamdavidmichaelmoore/true-crime-documentaries/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/true_crime.
+Bug reports and pull requests are welcome on GitHub at https://github.com/iamdavidmichaelmoore/true_crime.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the TrueCrime project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/true_crime/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TrueCrime project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/iamdavidmichaelmoore/true_crime/blob/master/CODE_OF_CONDUCT.md).

+## License
+This program is under a MIT [LICENSE](https://github.com/iamdavidmichaelmoore/true-crime-documentaries/blob/master/LICENSE).